 - Be careful about the information that you share on social media.
 Make sure you have set your privacy settings.

-- If you are an employee of a company, make sure that you know the security policies of your company.
+- If you are an employee of a company, make sure that you know your company’s security policies.
 Follow them closely.

-Another method that you can use to ward off social engineering attacks is to start using a VPN (Virtual Private Network) in order to encrypt your online traffic and protect your privacy.
-This works by creating a secure, private connection between you and the VPN server.
+Another method that you can use to ward off social engineering attacks is to start using a VPN (Virtual Private Network) to encrypt your online traffic and protect your privacy.
+This creates a secure, private connection between you and the VPN server.
 This makes it much more difficult for attackers to snoop on your traffic or steal your data.

 Even if you have not heard of VPNs before or don’t describe yourself as tech-savvy, don’t worry.
 ClearVPN is very user-friendly and can be set up in just a few minutes.
-And in terms of usage, ClearVPN features shortcut buttons that you can simply click on depending on what you want to do online, such as “Secure Browsing” It’s that easy!
+In terms of usage, ClearVPN features shortcut buttons that you can click on depending on what you want to do online, such as “Smart Connection.”
+It’s that easy!

 Why do hackers use social engineering?